 You will also gain a lot of insight in visiting your potential new neighbourhood at night.

 Go have a walk in the neighbourhood, it’s the easiest way to get a feel for the community.

 Taking a friend along, can give you an objective set of eyes.
 We often have a way of over romanticising exciting moments in our lives.
 I personally live for these moments, but in business one has to stay clear headed of reality.

 If you are considering a fixer upper, then it would be a good idea to take a contractor and electrician with you on your second viewing.
 This will give you an excellent idea of how much the property will actually cost.

-6.Consider the true financial implications.
+6.Consider the real financial implications.